Axekinn/Main-Stuff/README.md

 Info:
 </a>

-- Scrapes urls for each platfomr (Option in .config) if more than 1x region it adds aall to game entry, samee for "Addon" or "Dlc"
+- Scrapes urls for each platfomr (Option in .config) if more than 1x region it adds aall to game entry, same for "Addon" or "Dlc"
 </a>

 - Imports local roms and sets up with certain emus...
 (In Future will be user choice// Setting in .config to enable or disable this feature)